C0DYM/Local-Meshcore-Config/README.md

 | Transmit Power | **22 dBm** |

 **Note on transmit power (SX1262):**
 The LoRa transceiver (SX1262) has a **max TX power of 22 dBm**.
 If your device has an embedded amplifier, the additional gain is not shown in the app.
-Setting **22 dBm** should max the radio’s configured output, but the real radiated power can be higher depending on hardware.
+Setting **22 dBm** should max the lora transceiver’s Tx output, but the actual radiated power may be higher depending on hardware.

-### Defaults and Coding Rate ⭐ Recommended (for now)
+### Defaults and Coding Rate
-Most settings can remain at defaults — the key local recommendation is **Coding Rate = 8**.
+Most settings can remain at defaults — the local recommendation is **Coding Rate = 8**.

 Increasing Coding Rate from **5 → 8** applies additional error correction to improve long-range links and resist noise, at the cost of data speed.
-If the region becomes saturated with devices later, we may reduce Coding Rate to limit congestion.
+If the region becomes saturated with devices later, we may reduce Coding Rate to improve efficiency.

-**Compatibility note:** It may be possible for devices to communicate when Coding Rate differs, but **best practice is to match CR=8** for consistent reliability across the mesh.
+**Note:** Devices can communicate when Coding Rate differs, but best practice is to match CR=8 for consistent performance across the mesh.

-### Companion Repeat Mode (leave OFF) ⚠️ Advanced
+### Companion Repeat Mode ⚠️ Advanced
 **Leave Companion Repeat Mode OFF** unless you are coordinating a Meshtastic-style, ad-hoc operation (details in the Repeat Mode section).

 ---

 ## Public Info (All Devices)

-### Node Naming ⭐ Recommended
+### Node Naming
 You will probably want to change the name of your companion device.
 This is optional but recommended.
 Use a prefix so others can identify which devices you own.

 Examples: